Leofltt/Kairos/README.md

 that simply assigns the pattern to pfield number 4, which is used as the amplitude scaling value (0-1) common to all the default orchestra instruments.
 Check out the file [BootKairos.hs] to see all the functions already implemented in such way.

+An alternative to this method is the `params` syntax that allows to set multiple parameters at once.

+`params "instrumentname" [(fun1, vol, list1), (fun2, pan, list2)]`

 #### Adding your own Csound Csound Instruments